Bridge2Hyku/Bridge2Hyku.github.io/pages/survey.md

 - Local metadata schema
 - Other

-Are the same metadata elements used across your digital collections?
+Are the same metadata elements used across your digital collections?<br>
 If no, describe how metadata elements differe across collections.

 Which controlled vocabularies are used in your digital collections?